 Pros of an Inventory Plan

-- Optimal Inventory Levels: An inventory plan helps determine optimal inventory levels based on accurate demand forecasting and stock optimization techniques.
+- Optimal Inventory Levels: An inventory plan helps determine optimal inventory levels based on accurate demand forecasting and stock optimisation techniques.
 By maintaining the right amount of inventory, companies can meet customer demand efficiently without incurring excess carrying costs or stockouts.

-- Improved Customer Service: With an inventory plan in place, companies can ensure better customer service by minimizing stockouts and fulfilling customer orders in a timely manner.
+- Improved Customer Service: With an inventory plan in place, companies can ensure better customer service by minimising stockouts and fulfilling customer orders in a timely manner.
 Having the right products available when customers need them enhances customer satisfaction and loyalty.

 Cons of an Inventory Plan